 There are two ways to book a tour of the Colosseum by night, through CoopCulture, or through a private tour company.

 If you book through CoopCulture, it will cost less, but if you want a more complete tour, or, if you find CoopCulture tickets sold out, you may want to try booking a tour with an outside company.

-CoopCulture is the entity that runs the Colosseum (and other sites in Rome and throughout Italy.)
-You can book your Colosseum night tour directly through Coopculture, online.
+CoopCulture is the entity that runs the ticketing for the Colosseum (and other sites in Rome and throughout Italy.)

 If you want a more complete tour, that includes other parts of Ancient Rome by night, you may want to consider booking a Colosseum night tour through a tour agency.

-I took this tour with The Roman Guy and I absolutely loved it.
-We began at the Vittoriano monument (the "wedding cake", and walked from there to Campidoglio for some night Roman Forum views.
+On a recent tour, we began at the Vittoriano monument (the "wedding cake"), and walked from there to Campidoglio for some night Roman Forum views.